matomatical/UoM-WAM-Spam/README.md

 would be checking if it wasn't for this script).
 But that seemed excessive... so I set the default to 60 minutes.

+* `DEGREES_TO_WATCH`: Unlike in a previous version, the script will watch all degrees listed on your results page by default (`DEGREES_TO_WATCH = "all"`).
+If you'd prefer it not to check them all for some reason, change this to a set of degree indices to check (e.g. `DEGREES_TO_WATCH = {0}` to watch only the first degree in the list).
+For students with only one degree, this option is ignored.

 There are some other configuration options, all documented in the script itself.

 ### Notifcation methods